fabiospampinato/vscode-extras/readme.md

 #### `getActiveFilePath`

-Get the path of the currently active file, which could be a textual or binary file.
+Get the path of the currently active file, which could be either a textual or binary file.

 ```ts
 import {getActiveFilePath} from 'vscode-extras';